An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Fitting and assessing generalised linear models

 \chapter{Fitting and assessing generalised linear models}

-\lb{ch6} So how, in the context of a research problem of interest, does one pursue the building of a concrete {\bf statistical model} from relevant background information and direct observational or experimental evidence, when the related model parameter space becomes high-dimensional due to problem-inherent complexity, and closed-form analytical solutions are no longer possible?
+\lb{ch6} So how, in the context of a research problem of interest, does one pursue the building of a concrete \textbf{statistical model} from relevant background information and direct observational or experimental evidence, when the model's related \textbf{parameter space} becomes high-dimensional due to problem-inherent complexity, and closed-form analytical solutions are no longer possible?

-{\bf Regression analysis} of quantitative--empirical data has long been the workhorse of {\bf inductive statistical inference}.
-Its prime objective is the construction of an empirically validated {\bf statistical model} which is to be viewed as a representation of a specific {\bf scientific theory} in the realm of one's research activities.
-In the {\bf Bayes--Laplace approach} the construction of a statistical model means foremost determining a {\bf posterior joint probability distribution} for a certain finite number of unknown model parameters from a suitable {\bf joint prior probability distribution} for these model parameters and the sample measurements for the different statistical variables the researcher included in her/his portfolio on the grounds of intensive theoretical considerations.
-Making valuable progress in the task of finding the sought-after {\bf posterior joint probability distribution} has, by now, been possible for a few decades via employing one of the many well-distributed powerful and efficient numerical algorithms for simulation that yield discrete approximations of an accuracy sufficient for reliable inference.
-For example, in this way hitherto unknown {\bf bivariate correlations} between essential model parameters can be learned, and also the {\bf posterior marginal probability distributions} for single model parameters that are of central interest can be captured.
-Any {\bf statistical model}, whether obtained by analytical means or via simulation, needs to be checked for its {\bf sensitivity} to the {\bf prior assumptions} injected in the model-building process, and it also has to be assessed for its {\bf posterior predictive accuracy}.
+\textbf{Regression analysis} of quantitative--empirical data has long been the workhorse of \textbf{inductive statistical inference}.
+Its prime objective is the construction of an empirically validated \textbf{statistical model} which is to be viewed as a representation of a specific \textbf{scientific theory} in the realm of one's research activities.
+In the \textbf{Bayes--Laplace approach} the construction of a \textbf{statistical model} means foremost determining a \textbf{posterior joint probability distribution} for a certain finite number of unknown \textbf{model parameters} from a suitable \textbf{joint prior probability distribution} for these \textbf{model parameters} and \textbf{quantitative--empirical data} obtained from sample measurements for the various \textbf{statistical variables} the researcher included in her/his portfolio on the grounds of intensive theoretical considerations.
+Making valuable progress in the task of finding the \textbf{posterior joint probability distribution} for the \textbf{model parameters} has, by now, been possible for a few decades via employing one of the many well-distributed powerful and efficient \textbf{numerical algorithms} that yield discrete approximations of an accuracy sufficient for reliable inference.
+For example, in this way hitherto unknown \textbf{bivariate correlations} between essential \textbf{model parameters} can be learned, and also the \textbf{posterior marginal probability distributions} for single \textbf{model parameters} that are of central interest can be computed.
+Any \textbf{statistical model}, whether obtained by analytical means or via numerical simulation, needs to be checked for its \textbf{sensitivity} to the \textbf{prior assumptions} injected in the model-building process, and it also has to be assessed for its \textbf{out-of-sample posterior predictive accuracy}.